 Ice Castles is hiring right now for this season.

-The work begins in October or November, and cleanup could run until June.
+The work begins in as soon as possible, and cleanup could run until June.

 You’ll typically work 20-40 hours a week.
 Some locations provide housing, and pay varies by location.

 Christensen says the best workers love being outside (even when it’s cold) and can work hard, solve problems and be flexible (in hours and duties).

 You must be at least 18 years old and able to lift at least 50 pounds.

 You can apply for any of the locations on IceCastles.com.
 It’s also hiring event staff (ticket sales and guest services) for each site — if you’re not into harvesting icicles or something equally chilly.